felipesulzbach/example-springboot-rest-api/README.md

 - An example of a Repository using Criteria and native queries for more complex queries;
 - Spring Security OAuth;
-- SSL certificate - to use https.
+- Add SSL certificate - to use https.